 Mariners Proceed with Caution – Annual Dredge Not Completed!!

-Please see below the urgent communication from the Harbormaster regarding the Barnstable County Dredge which failed to clear the approach channel to Popponesset Bay.
+Please see below the urgent communication from the Harbormaster regarding the Barnstable County Dredge which did not clear the approach channel to Popponesset Bay this season.
 The Dredge is owned and operated by Barnstable County and serves multiple towns on the Cape.

 While Save Popponesset Bay is not responsible for this situation with the dredge, we have deep concerns about the safety of those who visit the Spit and navigate in and out of the Bay.
 We urge boaters to exercise extreme caution on the water and ask you to share this message widely with others.